Vishwesh-Bhilare/Marks/README.md

 ## Contributing

 If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.